 Your toothbrush and floss are your daily tools against oral bacteria accumulation.
 Known as plaque, the film these bacteria form clings to your teeth and protects the microbes from being washed away by saliva.
 To remove them, you must brush your teeth at least twice every day and floss at least once.
 Otherwise, they’ll quickly grow strong enough to cause one or more cavities.

 The reason saliva’s a threat to your oral bacteria is because it’s made almost entirely of water, which naturally neutralizes harmful microbes.
 You can boost your saliva production and add a boost to its bacteria-rinsing abilities by drinking plenty of water throughout the day.

 Typically, at least once every six months is often enough for effective dental checkups and cleanings.
 Your dentist and hygienist will thoroughly clean away the plaque and tartar (calcified plaque) that has accumulated on your teeth, ensuring that they can’t grow strong enough to infect your teeth.

 Be Better at Preventing Cavities

 Preventing cavities isn’t especially difficult.
 It just takes consistency in your good hygiene and preventive dental care routines.
 To learn more, schedule a consultation with your dentist by calling Dr. Newman’s office in Tucson, AZ, today at 520-296-5439.
-We’re conveniently located inside the Colonial Verde Dental building, and proudly welcome the residents of all surrounding communities.
+We’re conveniently located inside the Grant Road Professional Plaza, and proudly welcome the residents of all surrounding communities.